4 Logging and Monitoring

 One crucial tool is correctly architecting your project.
 Jobs are generally much simpler to check for correctness than presentation layers.
 By moving as much processing as possible out of the presentation layer and into the data and processing layers, you can make it easier to observe.

-Moreover, you’re already probably familiar with tools for literate programming like Jupyter Notebooks, Documents, and Quarto Documents.
+Moreover, you’re already probably familiar with tools for literate programming like Jupyter Notebooks, R Markdown Documents, and Quarto Documents.

 One of my spicier opinions is that all jobs should be in a literate programming format.
 When used well, these tools intersperse code, commentary, and output – having the output of a run weaved in with context makes it much easier to spot issues.